rcarino/PollRly.io/README.md

 From project root, run:
 `build_and_run.sh`
-to build and start the flask server
+to build and start the flask server.

+Navigate to localhost:5000 in your browser.

 ## High Level Architecture
 1. Backend is in flask / postgres using psycopg2 as a db client